Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/code_macros.md

 {| inner_pattern |}
 ```

-You can put any macro pattern you want inside those braces and the resulting text will be interpreted as Nessa code.
+You can put any macro pattern you want inside those braces and the resulting text will be interpreted as Ryna code.
 The generated code
 will execute normally, even importing libraries if necessary, but you will have access to a special function
 not available otherwise: the `emit` function.